rowanstone/odin-recipes/README.md

-This project is a basic recipe website written in HTML5.
+This project is a basic recipe website written in HTML5 and showcases three different plant-based recipes.